 You agree to reimburse us if we incur any costs, expenses, or fees, including reasonable attorney’s fees, in connection with the collection or payment of any amounts due by you for our Services.

-Each subscription runs for a 12-month period.
+Each subscription period runs for the term selected by your organization.
 Subscribers may stop using our Services at any time during the subscription period but will not be entitled to a refund and will be responsible for any fees owed by the subscriber for the remainder of the subscription period.

 Each license included in a subscription is for a single user only.
 You are not allowed to share your account login credentials or give your login credentials to anyone (other than authorized representatives of your organization, as applicable).
 We may cancel or suspend your access to the Services if you share your login credentials.